intuition-dev/mbCLIx/docsOldIntro/src/index.md

 - [Summary for Managers](http://www.youtube.com/watch?v=OK-cJNSkQII)

-MetaBake allows for gradual adoption.
+Metabake allows for gradual adoption.
 You can start by adopting just one or a few of its pillars. mbake is a good start.

-MetaBake and mbake are open source.
-The source code is available at [github.com/MetaBake ](http://github.com/MetaBake )
+Metabake and mbake are open source.
+The source code is available at [github.com/Metabake ](http://github.com/Metabake )

 See [Resources](/res/) for related projects.